Unsure of what the CMA certification requirements are to qualify for your Certified Management Accounting Certification?

 You can begin to pursue becoming a Certified Management Accountant before you’ve completed your CMA education or experience requirements.
 Once you become a member of the IMA, you will be eligible to enter a CMA study program and take the CMA exam.
 In addition to passing both parts of the CMA Exam, you will have to complete a bachelor’s degree or show a comparable professional certification in order to get your CMA.
 You will also need to accomplish two years of continuous work in accounting.
 You can easily start the path toward becoming a CMA before you have much under your belt, just know that you’ll have a few years of work to put in before you can get your CMA certificate.

-What are the CMA Requirements?
+What Are the CMA Requirements?

 To meet all of the CMA requirements, CMAs must have completed a bachelor’s degree or similar qualifying professional degree.
 They’ll also need two years of continuous professional experience in management accounting or financial management.
 On top of that, they will need an IMA membership and have passed a two-part exam.